MKFirmware/MK4duo/Documentation/CodingGuidelines.md

 _written by [iosonopersia](https://github.com/iosonopersia), August 2017_

 ### Introduction
 **MK4duo** is a _Marlin_ fork that wants to provide a cleaner, simpler to understand code to its user-base.
-It was the first Marlin fork to exploit the possibility of _recursive subfolder compilation_ offered by the Arduino IDE starting from version 1.5.2 (please correct me if I'm wrong).
+It was the first Marlin fork to exploit the possibility of _recursive subfolder compilation_ offered by the Arduino IDE starting from version 1.6.3.

 Code was separated between different subfolders in order to make clear to the programmers which thematic group a file belongs to.